-- Maximum length, for both natural nails and nail extensions is 1/2 inch from the tip of the finger. - If worn, clear or neutral tone or solid shades of nail polish are permitted.
-Glitter, neon, fluorescent or dark colors (i.e. black nail polish) are not permitted. - French manicures are permitted. - All nails must be the same color. - Decals, adornments, multi-nail designs are not permitted.
+- Clear or neutral tone or solid shades of nail polish are permitted. - Glitter, neon, fluorescent or very dark colors (e.g. black nail polish) are not permitted. - Fingernail length must not exceed 1/2inch in length beyond tip of finger. - French manicures are permitted. - All nails must be the same color.